catppuccin/theme.park/README.md

 	A: theme.park has a [very comprehensive documentation site](https://docs.theme-park.dev/).
 - Q: **_"Latte looks bad!
 What happened?"_**\
-  A: Unfortunately, some of the applications that theme.park supports do not support a light theme.
-There is not a lot to be fixed here, so it is recommended to get the application's specific theme instead.
+  A: Unfortunately, theme.park itself does not natively support light themes and lacks a proper way of implementing them, thus causing Latte to look quite bad on most, if not all, applications.
+There isn't a lot to be fixed here (if anything at all), so using a more specific theme is recommended.

 ## 💝 Thanks to